 And as always, before starting any new project, be sure to do a gauge swatch.
 You’ll want to get a good sense of what kind of plastic fabric will be made with the needles you use as well as checking your gauge if you are using a pattern.

 Let’s take a look at how some creative Craftsy members used plarn for their knitting and crochet projects!

-See, there are many creative uses for plarn!
+See, there are many creative plarn projects to choose from!
 Feeling inspired to try your own plarn project?
 Try it out with the plarn-friendly Grocery Bag pattern by designer KPLee15.
 Or beat the winter blues by crocheting the Ruffle Brim Sun Hat pattern by Rcorneglio.
-This casual summer hat uses about 200 yards of plarn (roughly about 20 plastic bags).
+This casual summer hat uses about 200 yards of plarn (roughly 20 plastic bags).